Promoting Literacy Skills with Reader’s Theater

 In Readers Theater, the performers read from a script and the audience uses its imagination to picture the action and setting.
 Readers Theater is a no-frills chance to practice reading skills and working cooperatively.

-There are many advantages to using Readers Theater in the classroom:
+There are many advantages to using Readers Theater in the classroom it can:

 There are at least 4 excellent sources for scripts.
 You can find lots of them in published resources.
 They include scripts of different length, reading level, number of characters and genres.
 Places to find Readers Theater books include: